NoamMani/Checkers-Game---cmdUI/README.md

 # Checkers-Game---cmdUI
-#This project is one of the tasks required in the course "Object Oriented Programming in C# and the .NET Framework"
+This project is one of the tasks required in the course "Object Oriented Programming in C# and the .NET Framework".
 This is the first Checkers game project for a command-line interface game.

 As part of the course we received a task to program a checkers game for cmd interface.